Kevin-JHG/Group5-Rapid-Reservation/Documentation/UserStories.md

   -	Acceptance Criteria:
     -	The system should flag reservations with special requests, allowing the staff to review and make appropriate accommodations.
     -	Special requests should be clearly displayed alongside the customer’s reservation and order details.
+##	Managing Special Event Bookings
+  -	As a restaurant manager, I want to handle special event bookings (e.g., private parties, corporate events), so I can allocate tables and resources accordingly.
+  -	Acceptance Criteria:
+    -	The system should allow staff to block off multiple tables or an entire section for special event bookings.
+    -	It should prevent customers from reserving those tables during the event time slot.
+    -	Event details (e.g., number of attendees, special menu requirements) should be displayed for staff to review and manage.